Charred Vegetable Medley

 Instructions

-1. Preheat the grill on medium to reach approximately 350 degrees F.
+1. Preheat grill to medium, about 350 degrees F.

-2. Add the zucchini, onion, carrots, and cauliflower to a large bowl.
+2. Add zucchini, onion, carrots, and cauliflower to a large bowl.

-3. Drizzle olive oil over the vegetables and toss to coat.
-Set aside.
+3. Drizzle with olive oil and toss to coat.

-6. Transfer to a serving platter and serve immediately.
+8. Transfer to a platter, season, and serve immediately.

 Notes